piglatiao/Jailbreaks/OpenAI/ChatGPT/4.1-mini/README.md

 - /nothink - use if thinking is distracting/unimmersive.
 May weaken jailbreak power, or sometimes make it stronger.
 LLMs are complex yo

 ## Optional
-You can add the optional prompts to Custom Instructions for a bit of backup power.
-Instructions will also never fall out of context, reducing any reason to re-apply the prompt.
-See their README for further details.
+You can set up Custom Instructions for a bit of extra power.
+This will ensure 4o accepts the prompt as well.
+It also ensures instructions will also never fall out of context, reducing any reason to re-apply the prompt.
+See the optional README for further details.

 ## This prompt sucks
 It's a lot longer than it needs to be and contains a lot of completely unrelated shit.
 This is mostly my just Claude 4 Sonnet jailbreak, specifically one that counters the new "safety injection".
 I copied it over and was surprised that it worked ok, so I'm sharing.